michellab/BioSimSpaceTutorials/02_steered_md/01_setup_sMD.md

 #### Setting up a steered MD protocol

 To create a protocol, we need to set up the steering restraints and schedule.
-As shown in equation 1, steered MD is defined by the expected CV value and the force constant $\kappa$ at some time *t*.
+As shown in equation 1, steered MD is defined by the expected CV value and the force constant &kappa; at some time *t*.
 Generally sMD has four stages:

 | Stage          | Expected end CV | Force constant  |
 | -------------- | --------------- | --------------- |